 At Hearing, Balance & Speech Center, We’re Here to Help You!

 At Hearing, Balance & Speech Center, we are here to help you with your hearing needs.
-If you’d like to book in a hearing assessment.
-Request an appointment online
+If you’d like to book in a hearing assessment, please call us today on 419-464-9265 or request an appointment online.